 Annual Membership Meeting

-The Annual Membership Meeting is a mandatory yearly meeting held the third Thursday in January.
+The Annual Membership Meeting is a mandatory yearly meeting usually held the third Thursday in January.
 It’s purpose is to elect board member positions that are up for re election along with any business that needs to be handled including amendments to the bylaws.
 This meeting is open to the membership along with the interested public.

 To become a member or for more information visit here.